Tart Cherry Pie and Pretty Simple Decoration with Eurasian Vibe

 1/4 teaspoon baking powder 1 drop vanilla extract

 3 cups fresh tart cherries (or 2 cups dried cherries mixed with 1 can tart filling)

 3. Topping and meringue decoration (optional)

 Preheat oven to 400°.
 Shape the large piece into a disk or a rectangle.
-Transfer to a lightly floured surface, cast-iron or other deep ovenproof skillet.
-Trim pastry while forming the edges 1/2 inch higher to keep the cherry juice inside.
+Transfer to a lightly floured surface, cast-iron or another deep ovenproof skillet, trim pastry while forming the edges 1/2 inch higher to keep the cherry juice inside.
 Add tart cherries.
 Toss remaining refrigerated dough with 1/2 cup of sugar over the filling.
 Seal and flute edge.
 Sprinkle with coarse sugar.
 Bake 25 minutes.
 Reduce oven setting to 350°.
 Bake 20 minutes longer or until crust is golden brown and filling is bubbly.